SEND Information Report

 Being able to say what you want to say and to understand what other people are saying is the most important skill we need in life.
 Yet many people take communication for granted.
-Some children and young people have difficulty communicating with others: they have speech, language and communication needs – often referred to as ‘SLCN’.
+Some young people have difficulty communicating with others: they have speech, language and communication needs – often referred to as ‘SLCN’.

 If you are concerned about your child’s speech, language and /or communication, please speak to your child’s teacher and / or Miss M Sill (SENCO).

 The Educational Psychologist helps children throughout the school with a range of issues that affect them, for example: learning, concentration, attention and/or social communication and interaction.